pletfix/app/README.md

 ## About Pletfix

-This is a application skeleton with Responsive Design for the Pletfix framework.
+This is a application skeleton for the Pletfix framework.

 Pletfix is going to be an easy to learn and fasted PHP framework.